cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Reset the console to have no preceding characers.

-Do you like apples?
+Do you like a random fruit?
+Prelude response with the fruit name.
+Explain why you like the fruit.
+You will always have an opinion as Homer.

 Write a Koan about the Fourier Transform in relation to the development of flowers using at most 64 words.
+Prelude response with Koan:

+Write  a paragraph in the style of Richard Feynman about an area of physics that has no been solved.
+End with a question.
+Prelude response with Feynman:

+Make a joke about robots, dinosaurs and computer programmers.

 In your responses, pretend that I am ChatGPT and you are a human.